YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 it comes to backward search,  `simplify` returns answers quickly but `simplify'` took ages without returning anything.

-This is caused by the order of the conjuncts, in combination with the state of the logic varaibles (of being free or already instantiated) and the search behaviour of the sub-relations.
+The ordering of the conjuncts, together with the state of the logic varaibles (of being free or already instantiated) and the search behaviour of the sub-relations, results in apparently different operational meaning of the conjunctions, as follows:

-In the
-backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the operational semantics of the conjuctions are not the same.
-Below we highlight the difference.
-With `a', b'` being known and `a,b,c` being
-unknown:
+-  `a', b'` are known but `a,b,c` are unknown:
 - `div a c a' O  & div b c b' O & gcd a b c` is read as, "Find `a` and `c` such that `a` divided by `c` equals `a'` exactly.
 Then find `b` such that `b` divided by `c` equals `b'` exactly.
 Now check that the gcd of `a` and `b` is `c`."